rdbeach/JsonQuery/README.md

 https://github.com/benelog/multiline

-Alternatively, you can edit the JsonOTest.java file so that it does not cantain the multiline strings.
+Alternatively, you can edit the JsonOTest.java file so that it does not contain the multiline strings.

 ## Usage